 Associate Professor of the Practice, Director of Journalism

 I came to teaching after a career in journalism, which means that I value clear and concise writing, great stories and the pressure of a deadline.
-I have written for magazines and websites, but I spent most of my working life at the Winston-Salem Journal, where I was a beat reporter, a columnist, an investigative reporter and finally state editor.
+I have written for magazines and my first book, Beyond Innocence: The Life Sentence of Darryl Hunt, will be published in March 2022, but I spent most of my working life at the Winston-Salem Journal, where I was a beat reporter, a columnist, an investigative reporter and finally state editor.
 I love digging into a complex story and telling it in human terms.
 I’ve never specialized because so many things about the world hold my attention, but over the years I developed expertise in reporting and writing on criminal justice, education and healthcare.
-I have a particular interest in narrative and have recently begun working in multimedia documentary, telling stories with images and written and spoken word.
+I have a particular interest in narrative and have also worked in multimedia documentary, telling stories with images and written and spoken word.
 I believe that all of us can learn to express ourselves in writing with clarity and in a voice that is our own.
-I teach writing and journalism.
+I direct the Journalism Program and teach writing and journalism.
 To learn more about my work, visit my website at: http://www.phoebezerwick.com/.